ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 	podman build -t [name] .
 	```

 	The period at the end indicates that the build context is the current directory.
 This means that podman will create an image using the files in the directory it is currently in.
-You can now run the new container using:
+You can run the new container using:

 	```
 	podman run [options] IMAGE